Last Updated on: 10th November 2023, 10:28 am

 Two other types of South American parrots (slender-billed and austral conures) build their nests in trees with sticks.
 They prefer to find a cavity, so it seldom happens.

-A parrot’s nest will be made of twigs, sticks, and other materials that parrots collect.
-Then, they’ll be positioned in a safe location, like a tree cavity.
+A parrot’s nest is made of twigs, sticks, and other materials that parrots collect.
+It’s then positioned in a safe location, like a tree cavity.

 Some parrots build nests in tight groupings, where a large bundle of nesting materials has several openings, almost like an apartment building for parrots.

 Larger parrot species have open-faced nests.
-They’ll choose a cavity in a tree, cave, or bank and build their nests in these tight areas.
-Since it provides cover, they’ll build a nesting base to insulate their eggs.
+They choose a cavity in a tree, cave, or bank and build their nests in these tight areas.
+Since this provides cover, they build a nesting base to insulate their eggs.

 For parrots that use ant or termite nests, you may find them unembellished by parrots.